steadybit/run-experiment/README.md

 ### `expectedFailureReason`

-The epxected failure reason of the experiment to mark Action successful.
+The expected failure reason of the experiment to mark Action successful.
 Default`""`

 ## Outputs